 My own experience of feeling invisible in tech started when I was a computer science student: I was that only woman taking machine learning graduate classes as an undergrad.
 And then the only female engineer at a startup.
 And now the only female board member.

 That’s the gap I’ve lived in—being the only woman in the room.
 I’m also empathetic to anyone else who inhabits that invisible space for many other reasons.
 This community was inspired by a desire to help women, but no one is excluded.
 I started ready2.build to empower ALL people to feel like they belong in tech and to even the playing field.
 There are plenty of companies trying to help here.
 The difference is I don’t monetize or plan to.
 I focus on getting good people jobs at early-stage startups to see how company building is done and then do their own.
+I'm advocating for opportunities so people can help themselves and not for lowering the bar.

 ALL people belong in startups.
 I may lead with “women” because the dividing lines in the industry have been so clear, and that has been my experience first hand—but I mean that all people belong in startups.
 Regardless of ethnicity, economic background, technical skills, age, physical ability, location, or education.
 Ready2.build means to create opportunities for ALL people to bring their full self to tech, unlock their potential to build, and to celebrate them.